Refinancing your mortgage can help you reduce your other debts, save you money or even put cash in your pocket.

 With a cash out refinance you can turn the equity on your home into cash.
 You can use the cash to pay off other debts, such as credit card debt, with the additional money over what you owe on the house.
 Another option is to take the extra cash yourself to use as you prefer.

-There is some risk associated with cash-out refinancing.
+There is some risk associated with a cash-out refinance.
 First, if you are sending the extra cash to pay off credit cards, you are trading those unsecured debts for your secured mortgage debt.
 That means that not only do you have to deal with collectors if you miss a payment, but now you also have to worry about losing your home.

 At the same time, if you are doing a cash-out mortgage refinance to pay off large credit card balances with high interest rates, you might be able to save money if the mortgage interest rate and term of the loan is advantageous.
 Rather than going into a cash-out refi unprepared for possible disadvantages, it is always a good idea to calculate the break-even point and only settle for a refinance loan that gives you a better deal.
 A simple form of this calculation is your total closing costs divided by your monthly savings.